GraniteMask/Lotka-Volterra-Problem-using-RungeKutta4/README.md

 5) 1/6*(K1+K2+K3+K4) is represented by dx
 6) k1+k2+k3+k4 is represented by is represented by k1,k2,k3,k4

-***NOTE: All other important notes are written alongside the code itself in their respective files***
+***NOTE: All other important notes are written alongside the code itself in their respective files.***

 ## Lotka-Volterra Basics:

-**The Lotka-Volterra equations or prey-predator equations, are a pair of first-order non-linear differential equations, used to describe the dynamics of biological systems in which two species interact, one as a predator and the other as prey.**
+*The Lotka-Volterra equations or prey-predator equations, are a pair of first-order non-linear differential equations, used to describe the dynamics of biological systems in which two species interact, one as a predator and the other as prey.*

 ### Mathematical Equations: